 For those based in the U.S., many of the best opportunities to earn points and miles are tied to rewards credit cards.
 If you have healthy credit, you can get approved for the best cards that offer huge sign-up bonuses and valuable rewards for your everyday spending.

-In short, rewards cards open up a world of opportunity to those that take care of their credit.
+In short, rewards cards open up a world of opportunities to those with healthy credit.
 So let's take a look at the basics and chart your course towards healthy credit.

 5 Quick Tips for Healthy Credit